 The Reality: Well, yes… but it’s not like being a guest at someone else’s thing.

 You will be stressed.
 You will be exhausted.
-You will be ON all the time for four hours or a day or three days or however long your event runs.
+You will be in ON mode all the time for four hours or a day or three days or however long your event runs.

 I get to enjoy a good chunk of events I organise – I variously go to workshops, I sit in on discussions, I socialise with friends.
-But except those precious times at the play party when I’m actually scening, I will have a radio earpiece in or my ‘Staff’ badge on, and that gives anyone who needs something permission to come and approach me about it.
+But unless I’m literally mid-scene I will have a radio earpiece in or my ‘Staff’ badge on, and that gives anyone who needs something permission to come and approach me about it.